Loving clothing as loving mountains and rivers

 The "Worn Wear" campaign called on everyone to repair instead of purchasing, and it reminds everyone, maybe your father’s mountaineering clothes can better resist the wind and cold compared with the same ones of celebrities.

-Character: Coolness from the bottom of the heart
+Personality: Coolness from the bottom of the heart

 For keen environmentalist Patagonia, fashion is not its main consideration.
 What the brand really cares about is the quality and practicality of the products.
 The passionate attitude towards environmental protection showcases the brands’ cool character, making influences on quite a few big names in the fashion industry.